bcks/sentiment/readme.md

 * Install [Node.js](https://nodejs.org/en/download/)
 * [Download](https://github.com/bcks/sentiment/archive/master.zip) this package or clone it.
-* From the command line, run `npm install .` from the root of the package directory to install the dependencies listed in package.json.
+* From the command line, run `npm install .` from the root of the package directory.
+This will install the dependencies listed in package.json.
+* If you don't already have MySQL installed, you'll need to [install it](http://dev.mysql.com/downloads/)
 * Create the a MySQL database using mysql_schema.sql.
-(If you don't already have MySQL installed, you'll need to [install it](http://dev.mysql.com/downloads/).)
 * Update credentials.js with your database information.
+* If you don't already have a Twitter account, you'll need to create one first.
 * Get Twitter API credentials [here](https://apps.twitter.com) and update credentials.js.
-(If you don't already have a Twitter account, you'll need to create one first.)

 ## Usage